• Home

 Ingredients you need to make homemade mozzarella

-• 3/4 tsp citric acid, diluted in 3 tbsp water – or 2 ounces of white vinegar
+• 3/4 teaspoon citric acid, diluted in 3 tablespoons water (or 2 ounces of white vinegar)

-• 4 drops vegetable rennet, diluted in 3 tbsp water
+• 4 drops vegetable rennet, diluted in 3 tablespoons water

-• 1 liter whole milk – this CANNOT be ultra-pasturized, but other than that, grocery store milk should work!
+• 1 liter whole milk – this CANNOT be ultra-pasteurized, but other than that, grocery store milk should work!

 Step #1 – Adding acid to the milk and bringing it to temperature